OctopusDeploy/blog/blog/2019-08/k8s-oauth/index.md

 ## Create the OAuth client

 The first step is to create an OAuth client in Google.
-Open https://console.cloud.google.com/apis/credentials and select a project from the drop down list, or create a new project.
-Then from the **Create Credentials** dropdown select the **OAuth Client ID** option.
+Open https://console.cloud.google.com/apis/credentials and select a project from the drop-down list, or create a new project.
+Then from the **Create Credentials** drop-down select the **OAuth Client ID** option:

 ![](oauth-client-id.png "width=500")

-Select the **Other** option, and set the name of the client to **minikube**.
+Select the **Other** option, and set the name of the client to **minikube**:

 ![](other-client.png "width=500")

 You will now see two codes: the **Client ID** and the **Client secret**.
-Make a note of both these codes, as we’ll need them later on.
+Make a note of both these codes, as we’ll need them later on:

 ![](codes.png "width=500")

-With these codes generated we can boot up Minikube.
+With these codes generated, we can boot up Minikube.

 ## Configure Minikube with the OAuth details